belkinsa/SenseOpenness/posts/ReText-review/index.md

 * It can insert certain symbols in text, for example: &larr;

-* It has [other features](https://github.com/retext-project/retext/wiki) that are cool
+* It has [other features](https://github.com/ReText-project/ReText/wiki) that are cool

 #Conclusion

-Overall, I'm giving reText a 9/10 because the features and the performance wins out over the UX.
+Overall, I'm giving ReText a 9/10 because the features and the performance wins out over the UX.